data-edu/data-science-in-education/_book/20-appendices.md

 But, here is the important and challenging step: all of the *possible relations* between members of a network are indicated with a 0 in an edgelist.
 Recall that an edgelist is the preferred data structure for carrying out this analysis.
 This step requires that we prepare the data by lengthening and widening it.

 Once all of the relations are given a value of either a 1 or a 0, then a  logistic regression can be used.
 Imagine that we are interested in whether individuals from the *same* group are more or less likely to interact than those from different groups.
-To answer this question, one could create a new variable called `same` and then fit the model using code like this:
+To answer this question, one could create a new variable called `same` and then fit the model using code (which is not run, but is included as an example of the code for this kind of selection model) like this:

 ```r